siadat/wordle-solver-haskell/README.md

 # wordle-solver-haskell

 A Wordle solver written in Haskell.
 This tool suggests words (eg `boxer`) and then you provide the colors for that word (eg `02022`).
 No heuristics are used.
-It only suggests the first word that complies with previous seen colors and guesses.
+The tool only suggests the first word that complies with previous seen colors and guesses.

 I am learning Haskell and I would highly appreciate your feedback!
 The [main logic](https://github.com/siadat/wordle-solver-haskell/blob/main/src/Lib.hs#L131-L142) and its [tests](https://github.com/siadat/wordle-solver-haskell/blob/main/test/Spec.hs#L30-L34) might be interesting.